CyprienBosserelle/BG_Flood/docs/tutorial/TutorialSimpleRain.md

 ### Use non-default engine

 BG_Flood default engine is great for many use but doesn't do too well with heavy rain on steep catchment (i.e. this tutorial). so to get better results we will change the engine to a more suitable one.
+Also, when using Rain-on-grid, steep topography can lead to waterfalls and out-of-control flow velocity.
+We want to prevent that by adding the `vmax` parameter that will prevent flow velocity exceeding 16 m/s in our case.

 ```
 #################